'Patricia Van Lubeck'

 So, I picked up some books from the library about oil painting techniques and I started to create.

 Beside showing my own work, we exhibited fellow artists every 6 weeks.
-A?few times a year we organised a wine tastery to attract people.
-I slowly got a peek into the world of artists of my era.
+A few times a year we organised a wine tastery to attract people.
+I slowly got a peek into the world of artists of my time.

 In 2017 we moved again.
 New Zealand was nice, but having grown up in Europe, we started to miss the big city.
 Even things like public transport became something I dreamt of.

-Now I’m living and working in Maitland.
+Nowadays I’m living and working in Maitland, Australia.
 Sydney is nearby, but Maitland has the perfect mix of being a vibrant city while having the feel of community a village offers.
 I think I have found my destination.
 Still with that friend who encouraged me 25 years ago.

 If you want to know more, you can visit my personal page with a lot more blogs about my art, about my younger years, about my life in New Zealand, personal thoughts and my move to Australia.